Eparcham/StockPredectionDeeplearning/README.md

 # stock-predection-Deeplearning
-I've created a method for estimating stock with deep learning use LSTM and GANS with Tensorflow
+I've created a method for estimating stock with deep learning use LSTM and GANS with Tensorflow The stock is expected ago and The direction of movement of the graph is almost correct But the ratio was not right

 <p align="center"> <img src="WhatsApp Image 2019-09-24 at 18.20.39.jpeg"/> </p>
 <p align="center"> <img src="WhatsApp Image 2019-09-24 at 18.36.14.jpeg"/> </p>